You are enough just as you are.

 But you probably don’t think so.
 Or perhaps you think you are too much.
 But in some way, you probably are hiding some parts of yourself – the parts you fear are not lovable.

-Over the years, you have been subjected to loads of conditioning and comparisons.
-And you learned at a very young age to do whatever it took to be loved and accepted…even if it meant being someone other than your true self.
+Over the years, you've been subjected to conditioning and comparisons.
+And you learned at a very young age to do whatever it takes to be loved and accepted…even if it meant being someone other than your true self.
 You may have learned that it was best to hide what you think and feel and who you are because it was safer that way.
 It was a brilliant strategy as a kid!
 But most of us kept on doing that well into adulthood and eventually we realize that we don’t even recognize ourselves anymore.
 It’s like the real you doesn’t exist in your life.
 Or maybe you don’t even know who the real you is.

 For me, it was so painful when I realized that I was no longer sure who I was – I wanted to be accepted, loved, and validated so badly that I became someone else along the way.
 Deep down I knew something I was not right.

 THE REAL YOU HAS ALWAYS BEEN IN THERE – IT’S JUST HIDDEN